PHP Security & Best Practices (Security & Performance)

 echo htmlspecialchars($_GET['comment'], ENT_QUOTES, 'UTF-8');

-// Example if malicious code is stored in a variable i.e. coming from database
+// Example if malicious code is stored in a variable i.e. coming from the database

 echo htmlspecialchars($user_input, ENT_QUOTES, 'UTF-8');